-Serbia: SEEPEX power exchange, settlement via ECC21.
-January 2016. / News Serbia Energy
+Serbia: SEEPEX power exchange, settlement via ECC, News Serbia Energy

 The Physical Settlement of Serbian Power Spot SEEPEX transactions will be provided by ECC’s Luxembourg-based subsidiary – European Commodity Clearing Luxembourg S.à r.l.
 All contracts are physically fulfilled at the Serbian TSO EMS.